THREAD-2-3/beltDriveSimulation/docs/README.md

-The main file can be compiled but all other subsections are just to be added for the mainFile so that it can be added all together in one Latex.
+Subsections, e.g. descriptionOfCode_beltDrive, will be imported to the global main file.
+Therefore all text is added to subsections and not to the local main file.
+The local main file is only used for compiling the files locally.